 We will, of course, as I have repeated many times, be guided by science.
 The hon.
 Gentleman mentioned that some voices are asking whether the appropriate moment for further action is now.
 Of course, we keep action under review all the time and, as I said, the Prime Minister is chairing a Cobra meeting tomorrow.
 There are some voices that are saying that we should not base our response entirely on the science, but I think that they are wrong.
 He asked about our differences with other countries and mentioned Spain in particular, but there are others.
 The truth is that different countries are at different stages of the virus.
 The point is that we will do the right thing at the right time.
 There are some countries that are not fully following the science.
 I am not going to criticise them, because I think that in responding to a pandemic such as this, everybody is doing their level best.

 The hon.
 Gentleman asked about money.
 There was a very significant increase in funding—£6 billion for the whole NHS and social care system.
 It is important to stress that this is for social care, too.
-We want to make sure that the social care system has everything that it needs to respond to this crisis, because we entirely understand both the strains on the social care system should a large proportion of the population fall ill, but also the importance of the social care system, because that is where so many vulnerable people either reside, if they are in a care home, or are supported.
+We want to make sure that the social care system has everything that it needs to respond to this crisis, because we entirely understand not only the strains on the social care system should a large proportion of the population fall ill, but also the importance of the social care system, because that is where so many vulnerable people either reside, if they are in a care home, or are supported.
 He asked whether we will have to wait for the spending review for any top-up.
 The Chancellor made it quite clear in the Budget that we will not.

 The hon.
 Gentleman asked about the CQC.
 The CQC has already published a statement today, saying that it is relaxing some of its requirements and taking into consideration the impact of coronavirus, and I welcome that.
 It is, of course, independent.
 He asked about the public health grant budgets.
 As I made clear yesterday, those budgets are going up in real terms in every single local authority area, and the precise details will be set out very shortly.